 - 4 cups turkey or chicken stock more broth to thin out gravy if necessary

-- 4 tbsp. flour
+- 4 tablespoons flour

-Pat turkey dry with paper towels.
+- Pat turkey dry with paper towels.

-Crush garlic cloves with salt to make a paste.
+- Crush garlic cloves with salt to make a paste.
 Mix the softened butter with the garlic paste.
 Rub butter and garlic mixture all over the outside of the turkey as well as inside the skin (especially at the breast) and inside the cavity.
 Sprinkle freshly ground pepper and about half a teaspoon of cinnamon all over turkey.

-Set a rack inside a large roasting pan.
+- Set a rack inside a large roasting pan.
 Place turkey breast side up on the rack.
 Tuck tips of wings under turkey.
 Place a few pieces of carrots, celery and onion inside the turkey's cavity along with some fresh herbs.
 And then spread the remainder of the vegetables and herbs around the turkey in the pan.
 You can add the neck, heart and gizzards to the pan and tie the legs together with kitchen twine.
 Pour 1 cup of water into pan.

-Roast turkey, basting about every 30 minutes with the pan juices.
+- Roast turkey, basting about every 30 minutes with the pan juices.
 Add more water to pan if it's drying out.
 Rotate the pan a couple of times for even browning.
 Around 2 hours into roasting, cover the breast loosely with foil.

-Using a meat thermometer, start checking for doneness at the 2 hour mark (for a 9 to 10 lb turkey).
+- Using a meat thermometer, start checking for doneness at the 2 hour mark (for a 9 to 10 lb turkey).
 A turkey is fully cooked when a thermometer placed in the thigh reads 170° F and in the breast 165° F. Once the turkey is fully cooked, transfer the turkey to a cutting board or platter, cover it loosely with foil and let it rest while you prepare the gravy.

-Place the roasting pan with the remaining drippings and aromatic veggies and herbs over medium heat, add broth and scrape the bottom of the pan.
+- Place the roasting pan with the remaining drippings and aromatic veggies and herbs over medium heat, add broth and scrape the bottom of the pan.
 Simmer for a few minutes.
 Strain the broth into a large measuring cup or heatproof bowl.

-In a large saucepan, over medium-high heat, melt butter and add flour.
+- In a large saucepan, over medium-high heat, melt butter and add flour.
 Cook until flour and butter mixture (roux) starts to colour.
 Add reserved broth, whisking to remove any lumps.
 Let gravy simmer over medium heat, taste and adjust salt and pepper to taste.

-Serve turkey with gravy.
+- Serve turkey with gravy.

-- Cinnamon may seem like an odd spice to use on a turkey, but in actuality cinnamon has a savoury element to it and is commonly used in savoury Middle-Eastern recipes.
+- Cinnamon may seem like an odd spice to use on a turkey, but in actuality, cinnamon has a savoury element to it and is commonly used in savoury Middle-Eastern recipes.